ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

   (p_sat, V_l_sat, V_v_sat) = saturation_pressure(model, T;v0=log10.([V_l0,V_v0]))
   ```

-  Although our calculations tend to be quite robust, this argument is generally useful for when one wants to obtain smooth VLE envelopes quickly when making figures.
+  Although our calculations tend to be quite robust, this argument is generally useful for when one wants to obtain smooth VLE envelopes quickly when making figures
   Here, you'd use a for loop where each iteration uses the previous' iteration value as an initial guess (except the first iteration).
   For example:

   ```julia
   (p_sat, V_l_sat, V_v_sat) = saturation_pressure(model, T[1])